RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 the signals from pins 2-4 on the old (4-pin) connector to pins 3-5 on the new (5-pin) connector.
 Note also that in the final design, pin #1 of the 4-pin connector is GND rather than 12V.

 The advantage of the final design, of one 4-pin and one 5-pin connector, is that it enables both a monolithic (hard-wired) e-stop chain, as implemented at WPI, and a modular (reconfigurable) e-stop chain that was developed at JHU and is currently used on most systems.
-Note that this was the intended goal of the systems with two 5-pin connectors, but in those systems it is possible to accidentally bypass some of the safety relays because the Extension (Daisy-Chain) Cable is not straight-through; it connects S1 (pin 3) on one connector to S2 (pin 4) on the other.
+Note that this was the intended goal of the systems with two 5-pin connectors, but in those systems it is possible to accidentally bypass some of the safety relays, as described in Section 6.

 # 4. Modular E-stop Chain (recommended)